dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1717: Create equitable systems for everyone’s opportunity.
+### T1717: A just society ensures equal opportunities for all.

 |Support|
 |---|